dave1221/RepData_PeerAssessment1/PA1_template.md

 MEDIAN<-median(SUM)
 ```

-According to the total number of steps taken per day, the mean value is 9354.2295082, the median is 1.0395\times 10^{4}.
+According to the total number of steps taken per day, the mean value is 9354.2295082, the median is 1.0395 &times; 10<sup>4</sup>.

 ## What is the average daily activity pattern?